ubuntu-mate/ubuntu-mate.org/pages/ports-raspberry-pi.md

 ### Redirecting audio output

+If you have issues with audio, you may try un-commenting the following line in `/boot/firmware/config.txt`:

+    #hdmi_drive=2

-The sound will output to HDMI by default if both HDMI and the 3.5mm audio jack are connected.
-You can, however, force the system to output to a particular device.
+This forces the HDMI output into HDMI mode instead of DVI; which doesn't support audio output.
+You can also configure the system to output to a particular audio device.

 #### For HDMI